By Heather Hamilton, PhD., LMHC, NCC, DCC | ©2022BreakThrough!

-You would think that stress and all that extra nervous energy would cause us to lose weight, but for most of us, the opposite is true!
-We gain weight even when we cut back on meals and food.
+You’d think that stress and all that extra nervous energy would cause us to lose weight, but for most of us, the opposite is true!
+Stress has the power to make us gain weight even when we cut back on meals and food.

 The Science Please